Polygel Nails Keep Popping Off? – Here’s What To Do

 Cons:

-If you’re someone who struggles with picking or biting at your nails, consider poly gel nails.
+If you struggle to pick or bite your nails, consider poly gel nails.
 It’s worth the extra cost.

 Final Words